spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.2.1 Description

-Provide a copy of the actual text of the license reference extracted from the package or file that is associated with the License Identifier to aid in future analysis.
+Provide a copy of the actual text of the license reference extracted from the package, file or snippet that is associated with the License Identifier to aid in future analysis.
 The metadata for the extracted text field is shown in Table 64.

 Table 64 — Metadata for the extracted text field